What is GDPR and what do I need to know?

 - Enable users to disable cookies, tools and other technology which collect their personal data

-- Ensure that users are able to have their personal data deleted from the database of your online store or another type of website.
+- Ensure that users are able to have their personal data deleted from the database of your eCommerce website or another type of website.
 As already mentioned, provide them “the Right to be forgotten”.

 Who will monitor the compliance with GDPR?